 This article describes the function and use of the special custom fields “Case Number” and “Incident Date.”
 These two custom fields have very specific uses.
 Speak with your Implementation Consultant before determining whether to use these special custom fields.

 For more information on how to add custom fields, including these special fields, read the article on using the Customs Editor.

 The Customs Editor is an Advanced tool and requires Org Admin privileges.

 Case Number Fields

 Case Number fields are often used when Filevine’s Project ID system conflicts with a firm’s already-existing case number system.
 Filevine automatically generates a unique Project ID for each case.
-A case number field allows a firm to override the automatically generated Project ID by manually insert their own ID for a project in the “Project Number” column in reports.
-The case number field does not change the Project ID in the URL
+A case number field allows a firm to override the automatically generated Project ID by manually inserting their own ID for a project in the “Project Number” column in reports.
+The case number field does not change the Project ID in the URL.

 Case number fields accept characters, numbers, and some symbols.
 This field type can only be used in static sections.
 Filevine Support recommends that Case Number fields only be used when recommended by an Implementation Consultant.